Formula 1®

 Mattia Binotto

-As Head of the Audi F1 Project, Mattia Binotto is responsible for the overall development at the Hinwil and Neuburg an der Donau facilities, as well as at the Technology Office in Bicester, England.
+As Head of the Audi F1® Project, Mattia Binotto is responsible for the overall development at the Hinwil and Neuburg an der Donau facilities, as well as at the Audi Motorsport Technology Centre UK in Bicester, England.

 Jonathan Wheatley

-Jonathan Wheatley is the Team Principal and Management Board Spokesperson at Sauber Motorsport AG.
-In close collaboration with Mattia Binotto, Wheatley is accompanying and shaping the transformation of the racing team.
-His focus is on managing the race operations of the future Audi F1 Team and representing Audi at the team principal level in the Formula 1® strategic forums.
+Jonathan Wheatley is the Team Principal of the Audi Revolut F1® Team and Management Board Spokesperson at Audi Motorsport AG.
+His focus is on managing the race operations of the Audi Revolut F1® Team and representing Audi at the team principal level in the Formula 1® strategic forums.

 Gernot Döllner